Revision

 I. No

-consequence to a conviction for an infamous crime or upon an adjudication of
+to a conviction for a felony or upon an adjudication of incapacity by a court

 J. No